Salimullah Khan: Biography

-Born in Cox's Bazar, Khan grew up in Maheshkhali.
-Passing his SSC from Chattogram Cantonment High School and HSC from Chattogram College, he studied Law at the University of Dhaka.
+Salimullah Khan was born to a Bengali Muslim family in Cox's Bazar district and grew up in Maheshkhali.
+Passing his SSC from Chattogram Cantonment High School and HSC from Chattogram College, he studied law at the University of Dhaka.
 For a brief period, he was involved with the student wing of Jatiya Samajtantrik Dal.
 In 1986, he went to the United States, and did his PhD on Theories of Central Banking in England, 1793-1877 at the New School.

 Academic career

 Khan taught at the Department of Law, University of Rajshahi from 1983 to 1984, at the Institute of Business Administration, University of Dhaka from 1985 to 1986, and East West University from 2001 to 2002.
-He was Fellow at SOAS, University of London and Stockholm University.
+He was a fellow at SOAS, University of London and Stockholm University.
 In 2006, he joined Stamford University Bangladesh, Bangladesh as a Professor in the Department of Law.
 Khan edited a periodical titled Praxis Journal from 1979 to 1986.

-Khan is currently the director of Centre for Advanced Theory at University of Liberal Arts Bangladesh.
-He is associated with a number of organisations such as Center for Asian Arts and Cultures, Ahmed Sofa RashtraSabha, etc.
+Khan was the director of the Centre for Advanced Theory at the University of Liberal Arts Bangladesh.
+Curently he works as a faculty member in Department of History & Philosophy at North South University.
+He is associated with a number of other organisations, such as the Center for Asian Arts and Cultures and Ahmed Sofa RashtraSabha.

 Writing career

 A proponent of anti-colonial movements, Khan has engagements in the regional political economy and culture from a Lacanian-Marxist perspective.
 A critic of Western interventionism, Salimullah Khan analyzes Western thought and discourse through critical scrutiny of the colonial and imperial legacy of the West.
 From this perspective, he has written on the works of Charles Baudelaire, Walter Benjamin, Michel Foucault, Frantz Fanon, Claude Lévi-Strauss, Edward Said, Aime Cesaire, Talal Asad and many others.
-Since 1997, his engagement with Freud and Lacan has made him use psychoanalysis to explore Bangladesh's politics and culture and also international issues.
+Since 1997, his engagement with Freud and Lacan has made him use psychoanalysis to explore Bangladesh's politics and culture, as well as international issues.
 He also wrote two books on Freudo-Lacanian philosophy: Freud Porar Bhumika, and Ami Tumi She.